Brewers pay tribute to longtime broadcaster Bob Uecker in star-studded pregame ceremony

 “Bob Uecker was my entire childhood,” Colson said.
 “Just memories of listening to the games on the radio, coming to the games.
 Bob Uecker’s Mr. Baseball.
 He was Mr. Brewers.
 It’s not the same without him.”

 Colson wore a T-shirt with the message, “Juuuust a bit outside,” honoring Uecker’s famous line as broadcaster Harry Doyle in the movie “Major League."
-Other fans in the sellout crowd wore plaid sport coats or Brewers jerseys with Uecker's name.
+Other fans in the sellout crowd wore plaid blazers or Brewers jerseys with Uecker's name.

 Uecker also was beloved by players who treasured his regular appearances in the locker room to swap stories or offer encouragement.